carolinecolijn/ClustersCOVID19/portion_presympt_revised.md

 The estimate of correlation was 0.429 but there was some variation in this, of course.

 I take the same approach as above.
-THIS IS NOW DIRECT TO DIRECT - replacing the old one because I am sick of adding more and sorting them out.
+THIS IS NOW DIRECT TO DIRECT - replacing the old one.

 HERE the SI is mean 4 with sd of about 3; it is variable.
 This matches the right trunction F not too badly and also matches the empirical mean and sd not too badly, I think.
-This gives theta = 1.5 and a = 4/1.5 = 2.68
+So $ a \theta =4$ and $a \theta^2$ = 3.39^2.
+This gives theta = 2.87 and a = 4/2.87 = 1.39

 NOTE BEFORE I had 21 and 0.203, in place of 2.68 and 1.5, in the code below.
 That was DIRECT TO INDIRECT which I do not want any more.